brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 instead a single master key can be used to protect many data keys, which in turn are used to encrypt your actual data.

-> Current KMS charges are 1 USD per month for a single active master key.

 ## DynamoDB